-Prerequisites - Certificate II in Health Support Service must be completed prior to commencing the Certificate III due to the units clustered within the 2 year program.
+Prerequisites - HLT23215 Certificate II in Health Support Service must be completed prior to commencing HLT33115 Certificate III in Health Services Assistance due to the units clustered within the 2-year program.

 This course is run over 2 years.
 Projects are designed to prepare students for a range of tasks they perform when they enter into a health and/or community services career including health checks, health promotion, health administration.
 These projects and tasks are delivered both face-to-face as well as through online learning (via the CNG Hub) in real and simulated work environments reflecting industry standards.